 e.
 Integrating all the inspection findings to develop an overall assessment of licensee performance as described in IMC 2505, Periodic Assessment of Construction Inspection Program Results.

-04.04 Staff.
-The Staff has responsibility for:
+04.04 Vogtle Project Office (VPO) Staff.
+The VPO Staff has responsibility for:

 a.
 Administering and monitoring the execution of the construction inspection program.